gblue1223/redux-unity3d/README.md

 Redux for Unity3D (.NET 3.5)

 This is C# version of Redux(http://redux.js.org/) for Unity3D.
 Almost every interfaces are same as the original Redux.
-I'm not expert in C#.
+However, I'm not expert in C#.
 So, it is welcome if you have an idea to elevate this library.

 ## create store
 ```c#